acellular/erosion_flow/README.md

 ### Factors for RUSLE and USPED

-RUSLE model uses the upslope contributing area equation for LS from Moore and Burch (1986) USPED model follows the Mitasova et al. implementation here: http://fatra.cnr.ncsu.edu/~hmitaso/gmslab/denix/usped.html
+RUSLE model uses the upslope contributing area equation for LS from Moore and Burch (1986).
+USPED model follows the Mitasova et al. implementation here: http://fatra.cnr.ncsu.edu/~hmitaso/gmslab/denix/usped.html

 RUSLE and USPED use the same factors.
-Default values my be used for soil, rainfall and cover factors in RUSLE AND USPED, though aquiring or calculating real raster data is highly recommended for accurate results.
+Default values may be used for soil, rainfall and cover factors in RUSLE AND USPED, though aquiring or calculating real raster data is highly recommended for accurate results.